42BV/rest-convention/07-documentation.md

 ## Example resource

 To make this clearer we will provide an example resource description below.
-Another nice example is [Github](https://developer.github.com/v3/git/commits/).
-Where they describe their "Commit" resource.

 ### User